Skip to content

 Example — Your average stop is 0.8% with contained slippage.
 Over two sessions the average range doubles and slippage rises.
 If you keep the same size, real risk per trade exceeds your plan limit.
 With volatility targeting, you cut exposure and preserve operational continuity.

-- Quick check: compare current range with recent average and average slippage.
+• Quick check: current range vs recent average and average slippage.